To Khazaria & Back OR Who is Afraid of Khazars?

 It is okay to use scientific papers in professional journals to back up your political ideas and beliefs.
 However, it would really be best if you actually read the article itself before assuming that someone writing about it is not twisting the results and conclusions to fit his or her own preconceived notions (including me).
 So when the whole Jews = Khazars issue raised its head once more on Facebook as “proof” that we Jews have no legitimate connection to the Land of Israel, I just couldn’t let it go.
 After all, now they were using a more recent scientific study than the DNA study I examined earlier on this website.

-Someone anonymous, calling himself/herself Darkmoon wrote a blog post about Elhaik’s 2013 paper exploring the Khazar connection and Behar, who, according to Darkmoon, contradict’s Elhaik’s findings.
+Someone anonymous, calling himself/herself Darkmoon (21 Nov 2021 — link no longer available) wrote a blog post about Elhaik’s 2013 paper exploring the Khazar connection and Behar, who, according to Darkmoon, contradict’s Elhaik’s findings.
 I find it interesting that anyone would use this research to promote their own political agenda regarding whether or not contemporary Ashkenazi Jews are true Jews and, therefore, indigenous to Israel or false Jews and, therefore, should go back to where they come from.
 Since pre-Holocaust Europe implored its Jews to “Go Back to Palestine”, I wonder just where “going back” is supposed to be going back to now.
 Perhaps the extinct Khazarian Empire.

 The Genetic Debate and Israel